GStreamer/gstreamer/markdown/design/mediatype-video-raw.md

    view. use the frame id to get access to the different views.

  - **interlace-mode**, `G_TYPE_STRING`: Default progressive.
-The interlace mode.
+The interlace mode (also see the [interlaced video design docs](design/interlaced-video.md)).
    The following values are possible:

    - *"progressive"*: all frames are progressive